jorgenbraseth/prison-game-card-generator/app/README.md

 When your turn is over, put all cards in your hand in your spent pile and draw 5 new cards.
 If, at any point, you are asked to draw a card and your deck is empty, shuffle your current spent pile.
 This is now your deck.

+## Searching the yard
+If you choose to search the yard, this is your ONLY legal action this turn.

+To search the yard:

+- put your hand in the spent pile
+- draw 2 contraband and put them in the spent pile.

 ## Selling contraband
-All contraband cards have a value in ciggs.
+All contraband cards have a value in ciggs (even the cigarette cars - playing one of these represent you finding/being given cigarettes).
 When you sell contraband you take its value in ciggs and place it in your cell.
-Then you place the contraband in your spent pile.
+Then the contraband in the _sold pile_.

 ## Play favours
 If you have any favours, you may play them at any time (including other players' turns).
-Follow the rule-text, then place the favour in your spent pile.
+Follow the rule-text, then place the favour in the _favours done pile_.

 ## Assemble items